mesonbuild/meson/docs/markdown/Running-Meson.md

 compile it in the usual way.
 A list of backends can be obtained with `meson --help`.

+Environment Variables
+--

+Sometimes you want to add extra compiler flags, this can be done by passing them in environment variables when calling meson.
+See [the reference tables](Reference-tables.md#compiler-and-linker-flag-envrionment-variables) for a list of all the environment variables.
+Be aware however these environment variables are only used for the native compiler and will not affect the compiler used for cross-compiling, where the flags specified in the cross file will be used.

+Furthermore it is possible to stop meson from adding flags itself by using the `--buildtype=plain` option, in this case you must provide the full compiler and linker arguments needed.

 Building the source
 ==